Wacky Packages: 1970s

 Wacky Packages returned in 1973 as peel-and-stick stickers.
-From 1973 to 1977, 16 different series were produced and sold, originally (with Series 1–15) in 5-cent packs containing three (later reduced to two) stickers, a stick of bubble gum (reportedly not chewed by the majority of collectors), and a puzzle piece with a sticker checklist on the back of it.
+From 1973 to 1977, 16 different series were produced and sold, originally (with Series 1–15) in 5-cent packs containing three (later reduced to two) stickers, a stick of bubble gum and a puzzle piece with a sticker checklist on the back of it.
 For Series 16, the price rose to 10 cents per pack containing three stickers, a stick of bubble gum, and a puzzle piece/sticker checklist.
 Series 7 was also available in some areas in packs without bubble gum for a short period of time.
 There were, on average, between 27 and 33 cards in each series and nine puzzle/checklist cards in each series, each puzzle parodying a Topps product that was always one of the stickers in each series (thus avoiding potential complaints that would often lead to the aforementioned cease-and-desist letters; see First releases (1960s) above).
 Series 1 re-used 30 designs from the 1967 die-cut series and Series 2 re-used 25 designs from the 1969 Wacky Ads, plus eight new parodies.
 From Series 3 to Series 16, each new release had original parodies.
 All in all, there were 488 different cards over 16 series (one card from Series 2 was re-released in Series 14 for unknown reasons).
 These cards can be distinguished from all later releases by a lack of a number on the front of the cards and having mostly tan or white backs.